aragonventures/aragon.ventures/privacy.md

 Aragon Ventures LLC
 privacy@aragon.ventures

-You can also write to us at:
+You may also write to us at:

 Aragon Ventures LLC
-PO Box 201
+5123 W 98th St
+#1399
-Anoka, MN 55303
+Minneapolis MN 55437
 United States

 For complaints under GDPR more generally, European Union users may lodge complaints with their local data protection supervisory authorities.

 ## How can I find out about changes?

-This version of Aragon Ventures’s privacy questions and answers took effect August 29th, 2020.
+This version of Aragon Ventures’s privacy questions and answers took effect May 29th, 2023.

 Aragon Ventures will post the next version at [https://aragon.ventures/privacy](https://aragon.ventures/privacy).
 Aragon Ventures may change how it announces changes in future versions of this document.

 In the meantime, Aragon Ventures may update its contact information at any time without announcing a change.
 Please refer to [https://aragon.ventures/privacy](https://aragon.ventures/privacy) for the latest contact information at any time.

-&copy; 2020 Aragon Ventures LLC
+&copy; 2020 - 2023 Aragon Ventures LLC